Sindhu Samaveli: Soundtrack

-The soundtrack was composed by Sundar C Babu.
+The soundtrack was composed by Sundar C. Babu.

-Release
+Reception

 The Times of India gave the film a rating of two out of five stars and wrote that "You can only be thankful that the film is not crude.
 Finally, excellent camera work by Utpal V Nayanar.
 Art work by Thotta Tharani stands out".
+Rediff wrote that "There might be a few hiccups, but Sindhu Samaveli presents a solid, real issue with all its sharpness and intensity intact.
+It deserves a watch".